 - Stress: this heightens cortisol production, which increases the amount of sugar in the blood.
 This can result in conditions such as Cushing’s syndrome which can cause diabetes.

 - Genetics: sufferers may inherit specific genes that affect the way the body handles excess fat.
 Having a close relative who is a sufferer can increase your risk of diabetes.

-- Ethnicity: diabetes can effect different ethnic groups in different ways.
-For example it can be more likely to effect people of South Asian descent or African-Caribbean people.
+- Ethnicity: diabetes can affect different ethnic groups in different ways.
+For example, it can be more likely to affect people of South Asian descent or African-Caribbean people.

 - Age: whilst diabetes is historically more common in white people over 40, it is now becoming more common in younger people from different ethnic backgrounds.

 - Non-alcoholic fatty liver disease and TOFI (thin on the outside, fat inside).
 The latter occurs when fat is stored in your abdominal organs, rather than under your skin.